Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Bowling Green Stats and Trends

-- Bowling Green has played 11 games, with seven wins against the spread.
+- Bowling Green has seven wins against the spread in 11 games this year.

-- The Falcons have been underdogs by 6 points or more eight times this season and are 6-2 ATS in those games.
+- The Falcons have been underdogs by 5 points or more eight times this year and are 6-2 ATS in those matchups.

-- Bowling Green's games this year have hit the over on five of 11 set point totals (45.5%).
+- Bowling Green's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

 - This season the Falcons have turned the ball over 17 times, nine more than the Bobcats' takeaways (8).